sunflowerdeath/broccoli-glob-filter/README.md

 ###Filter.processFileContent(content, relPath, srcDir)

+Returns: `string|array<object>`

 This method must be implemented in the inherited class.

-This method processes content of each file from the `inputTree` that matches patterns and returns content of new file.
+It processes content of each file from the `inputTree` that matches patterns and returns content of the new file.

 If you need to create more than one file, or to set special path of a file, you can return an array of file objects with the following properties:
-* `path` - relative path of new file
+* `path` &ndash; relative path of the new file.
-* `content` - content of new file
+* `content` &ndash; content of the new file.

 If you want to process a file asynchronously, you can return a promise.